bodypass-project/Python_GUI/README.md

 * **GUI_QA**: GUI for Query type A. This transaction queries a 3D model that is accessible by the participant.
 The GUI makes the query to HYPERLDEGER and access the services offered by the [IBV](https://www.ibv.org/) and you receive a clean waterthigh 3D avatar that adjusts to the individual and the measurements requested.
 You can also request measures included in the measurements catalague.
 The following field is mandatory when submitting a transaction using the POST method:
   *	data_code : The code of the 3D reconstruction that you want to obtain.

-* **BODYPASScatalog.json**: Metrics to included in the dictionary and stored by the system to well-define a metric.
+* **BODYPASScatalog.json**: Metrics included in the dictionary and stored by the system to well-define a metric.
 For any metric, the system stores the following:

   * ID: code that identifies the metric.
   * Designation: name of the metric.